 My dad had no idea he had sleep apnea, but my mom did.
 Well, she didn't know the technical term, but she knew he had a disruptive sleep habit that certainly wasn't natural.
 My dad, on the other hand, was completely oblivious.

-According to the National Heart, Lung, and Blood Institute, this is the case for most individuals with sleep apnea (both the earth-shattering snoring and being completely incognizant of having it altogether).
+According to the National Heart, Lung, and Blood Institute, this is the case for most individuals with sleep apnea (both the earth-shattering snoring and being completely incognizant of having it all together).
 Keep reading for a full breakdown of the signs, causes, complications, and treatments of sleep apnea.

 Doctors aren't always able to diagnose sleep apnea during routine visits—no blood test can prove you have the disorder.
 The symptoms (dry mouth, sore throat, morning headaches, insomnia, irritability, and exhaustion) don't always directly point to sleep apnea.
 However, if you notice that you're feeling lethargic, moody, and tired during the day (and/or your partner notices that you stop breathing and snore loudly at night), a visit to the doctor may be in order.

 The loud snoring and the sudden pause in breathing associated with sleep apnea are due to the airway collapsing or becoming blocked during sleep.
-As a result, only a bit of hair is able to pass through the passageway, causing the vibration of snoring.
+As a result, only a bit of air can pass through the passageway, causing the vibration of snoring.
 This decrease in oxygen intake also causes an oxygen drop in your blood, which sends a signal to your brain to abruptly wake you up and start breathing normally again.
 Need a visual?
 Take a look below.

 So who is most prone to obstructive sleep apnea?
 Men, people who are overweight (the excess weight presses down on the airway), older individuals, smokers, those with small airways, and those with a familial history of sleep apnea.